darshilkapadia168/react-concept-hub/README.md

 4. Advanced useState

-Updating objects and arrays by creating a new copy instead of mutating state
+Updating objects and arrays immutably

-Using functional updates when the new value depends on the previous state
+Using functional updates when the new value depends on previous state

-Properly handling nested state by updating each level immutably
+Handling nested state safely

 Ensuring React gets a new state reference to trigger re-renders